-Economic and Commercial Affairs Division
+Economic and Commercial Affairs Section/Swiss Business Hub India

 Over the years, economic relations between Switzerland and India have become more and more comprehensive; rapidly evolving into a full-fledged partnership between two countries which are unequal in terms of size and economic structure but share a common commitment to actively take part in the globalizing world.
 Today, India is a priority country in the framework of Switzerland's Foreign Economic Strategy.

 The trade flows between Switzerland and India have grown significantly since 2003.
 The two-way trade expanded from Swiss Francs 1.24 billion in 2003 to more than 4.2 billion in 2011, registering a growth of nearly 250 percent.
 The expansion had been steady, with both sides’ trade achieving double-digit growth in most of those years.
 However, since 2012, the Swiss exports to India have been declining due to the appreciated Swiss Franc as well as economic slowdown in India.
 At the same time, growing Swiss imports from India have brought down the trade deficit, which has traditionally remained in favour of Switzerland.